generative-adversarial-networks/introduction-neural-networks/README.md

 # Introduction to neural networks

 This repository includes a series of *python* codes to introduce the user to the main concepts about **Neural Networks**.
 These examples are part of my webinar/presentation about this topic.
-The presentation can be found here (**Introduction to neural networks**)[https://jamaltoutouh.github.io/communication/introduction-neural-networks/].
+The presentation can be found here [**Introduction to neural networks**](https://jamaltoutouh.github.io/communication/introduction-neural-networks/).

 #### Setup
 The neural networks introduced here are implemented from scratch and using basic operations.
 There is no need for any kind of specific python packages, but *numpy* and *matplotlib*.